smpate111/smpate111/README.md

 ## Hey there 👋

-I am [Sahil Patel] (https://www.linkedin.com/in/smpate11/), a robotics engineer based in Arizona, United States.
+I am [Sahil Patel](https://www.linkedin.com/in/smpate11/), a robotics engineer based in Arizona, United States.

 I design and build whatever I can imagine.